matthewygf/Reinforcement-Learning/README.md

-This repo is for anyone who wants to have a taste of Reinforcement Learning with policy gradients method.
+This repo is for anyone who wants to have a taste of Reinforcement Learning, DQN, Policygradients etc

-* Contextual Bandit